microsoft/NLU.DevOps/docs/Analyze.md

 ### `benchmark`

-The `benchmark` command will generate JSON output for the confusion matrix with the following format:
+The `benchmark` command will output a JSON file called `metadata.json` for the confusion matrix with the following format:
 ```plaintext
 [
   {